Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 While there’s a lot of research available that says many supplements cause liver disease, it’s not always the case.

-Another study done on 44 males and females found that multi-ingredient pre-workout is safe.
+Another study by the National Institute of Health (NIH) done on 44 males and females found that multi-ingredient pre-workout is safe.

-The researchers did blood tests before and after the supplementation period and didn’t discover adverse effects on liver health [3].
+The researchers did blood tests before and after the supplementation period and didn’t discover adverse effects on health of your liver [3].

 Related article: